-The MDM solution can store a bypass code when Activation Lock is enabled.
-This bypass code can be used later to clear Activation Lock automatically when the device needs to be erased and assigned to a new user.

-The MDM solution can retrieve a bypass code and permit the user to enable Activation Lock on the device based on the following:
+Since Activation Lock is disallowed by default on supervised devices, the MDM solution can store a bypass code when Activation Lock is enabled.
+This bypass code can be used to clear Activation Lock automatically when the device needs to be erased and assigned to a new user.
+The MDM solution can retrieve a bypass code and allow the user to enable Activation Lock on the device based on the following:

-- If Find My is turned on when the MDM solution allows Activation Lock, Activation Lock is enabled at that point. - If Find My is turned off when the MDM solution allows Activation Lock, Activation Lock is enabled the next time the user activates Find My.
+- If Find My is turned on when the MDM solution allows Activation Lock, Activation Lock is enabled at that time. - If Find My is turned off when the MDM solution allows Activation Lock, Activation Lock is enabled the next time the user activates Find My.